Originally published in 2019. Re-published in April 2021.

-Text ads: these are classic ads that appear when searching Google on your mobile device, for example.
+These are classic ads that appear when searching Google on your mobile device, for example.
 The results return ads that are relevant to your search (through keywords that have been bid upon using the Google Ads platform) that are displayed as plain text ads.
 For some products and services, these are the ultimate way of deploying a mobile ad budget, as you are engaging with users already showing high intent.

-Display ads: common across popular apps such as Facebook and Instagram, display ads use images to convey their message.
+Common across popular apps such as Facebook and Instagram, display ads use images to convey their message.
 Text is limited by design, and these types of ads generally show excellent engagement rates – if the creatives are compelling enough.

-Banner ads: these are ads that appear as an overlay on a mobile device; meaning that even though the screen moves, the banner (usually at bottom of the screen) stays in place.
+These are ads that appear as an overlay on a mobile device; meaning that even though the screen moves, the banner (usually at bottom of the screen) stays in place.
 Banner ads are one of the oldest mobile ad formats going, and also one of the most successful – hence their enduring appeal.
 Banner ads offer a relatively inexpensive way of appealing to potential customers, but engagement won’t be as high as with other ad formats.

-Native ads: Native ads are ads that are designed to look like the content they sit amongst.
+Native ads are ads that are designed to look like the content they sit amongst.
 For example in a news app, there could be two genuine stories and then a third “story” that is actually sponsored content.
 Native ads generally have high engagement rates, sometimes as high even as original content.

-Interstitial ads: these ad types are full-screen ads that “take over” the screen for a period of time.
+These ad types are full-screen ads that “take over” the screen for a period of time.
 Generally speaking, these appear at natural “breaks” in the app experience.

-Pop-ups: these are smaller ads that pop up at (ideally) the right time for the user, and present a message or a call to action.
+These are smaller ads that pop up at (ideally) the right time for the user, and present a message or a call to action.
 Unlike interstitials, these do not take up the full screen.

-Video ads: video ads, including auto-play ads, are also highly engaging generally They can be distracting, however, and as such must be used wisely.
+Video ads, including auto-play ads, are also highly engaging generally They can be distracting, however, and as such must be used wisely.
 In some instances distracting the user (i.e. getting their attention) is exactly what you’re looking for, which is where video ads shine.

-Rewarded video ads: if you enjoy relaxing with a mobile gaming app, you’ve most likely come across rewarded video ads.
+If you enjoy relaxing with a mobile gaming app, you’ve most likely come across rewarded video ads.
 These are ads that give some kind of reward to the user for watching the ad video.
 Rewards usually come in the form of some game-related bonuses, such as extra lives or coins.
 Generally rewarded ads cannot be skipped, so be careful not to overdo these and drive users away.

-Rich media ads: these ad types offer an extra layer of interactivity or interest for users, and are among the most engaging formats out there.
+These ad types offer an extra layer of interactivity or interest for users, and are among the most engaging formats out there.
 They could ask a user to complete something or display with some preloaded data that takes the user’s location or other data into account, making it more relevant and eye-catching.

-App Store ads: App store ads are a relatively new ad format that allows app providers to come up in search results when a user has searched a category or even a competitor’s app.
+Apple Search Ads allow app providers to come up in search results when a user has searched a category or even a competitor’s app.
 According to Apple, 70% of App Store visitors use search to find apps, 65% of downloads occur directly after a search on the App Store, and Apple Search Ads’ average conversion rate is a hefty 50%.

 The impact your ad has depends on numerous factors which will be discussed in more depth below.
 Chief among these is your targeting, your creatives, your social proof, and your mobile ad strategy.